 Apple iPhone 8 May Include Facial Recognition, Should Samsung Be Worried?

-Apple and Samsung are constantly trying to outpace the other by imbibing novel features in their next-gen smartphones.
+Apple and Samsung are constantly trying to outpace each other by adding novel features in their next-gen smartphones.

-Samsung is reportedly looking to up the ante by including not only a fingerprint sensor and iris scanner in its Galaxy S8 and Galaxy S8+, but also a facial recognition technology.
-The triad of security features are expected to give the Samsung smartphone and edge over the iPhone 8, even though analysts are of the belief that the latter will rule the roost.
+Samsung is reportedly looking to up the ante by including not only a fingerprint sensor and iris scanner in its Galaxy S8 and Galaxy S8+ but also a facial recognition technology.
+The triad of security features is expected to give the Samsung smartphone an edge over the iPhone 8, even though analysts are of the belief that the latter will rule the roost.

 The latest buzz, however, suggests that Apple may have a few tricks up its sleeve as well.
-The company has filed for a patent which seeks unlocking an iPhone via facial recognition.
+The company has filed for a patent which seeks to unlock an iPhone via facial recognition.

-News of the iPhone 8 housing facial recognition tech is not new as in February, it was reported that the device may come with a 3D laser scanner for recognizing faces.
-It is believed, that this feature would replace the existing fingerprint scanner.
+News of the iPhone 8 housing facial recognition tech is not new, as it was reported in February that the device may come with a 3D laser scanner for recognizing faces.
+It is also believed that this feature would replace the existing fingerprint scanner.